KaoruDev/AOR-CheckIns/README.md

 ## Styling

-[Foundation](https://github.com/zurb/foundation-rails) is responsible for fluid mobile design.
+[Foundation](https://github.com/zurb/foundation-rails) is responsible for mobile design.
+[Masonry](http://masonry.desandro.com/) is used for the animation.
 10.8.13 MVP Design, still needs to design everything out.

 ## Rails Setup